nachos/nachos-settings/README.md

-# settings-taco
+# settings-burrito
-The taco that manages the nachos settings
+The burrito that manages the nachos settings